-- The type of benefit(s) denied; - The effective date of the denial. - The reasons for the denial.
-When the denial is because the person's income or resources are over the limits, the notice must show how the income or resources were calculated. - The legal references that support the denial; - The date by which a fair hearing must be requested; and - If the application was referred to the Federally Facilitated Marketplace for a decision on other insurance affordability programs, an explanation of the referral. - NOTE Denial letters for Hospital Presumptive Eligibility (HPE) are not required to include the above denial letter information.
+- Type of benefit denied; - Effective date of the denial.

+• Reason for the denial.
+When the denial is because the person's income or resources are over the limits, the notice must show how the income or resources were calculated.

+- Legal references that support the denial; - Date by which a fair hearing must be requested; and - If the application was referred to the Federally Facilitated Marketplace for a decision on other insurance affordability programs, an explanation of the referral.

+NOTE Denial letters for Hospital Presumptive Eligibility (HPE) are not required to include the above denial letter information.

+Term Definition

-Term Definition Denial A denial is a determination that a person is not eligible for Medical Assistance benefits.
+Denial A determination that a person is not

+eligible for Medical Assistance benefits.